zedix/awesome-web-components/README.md

 ## [Specifications](https://github.com/WICG/webcomponents)

+Web components are a collection of web standards that enable an HTML native component model.
-Web components is a meta-specification made possible by the above [specifications](https://techxplore.com/news/2019-06-w3c-whatwg-agreement-version-html.html):
+They are a meta-specification made possible by the above [specifications](https://techxplore.com/news/2019-06-w3c-whatwg-agreement-version-html.html):

 - Shadow DOM
   - [DOM Standard › Shadow DOM](https://dom.spec.whatwg.org/#shadow-trees)